justcoded/form-handler/README.md

 php composer.phar create-project --prefer-dist --stability=dev justcoded/form2email my-project
 ~~~

-## Contact form
+## 2. Contact form
 Create contact form with 'action' attribute where to send the form-data when a form is submitted.
-You can implement multiple forms.
+You can implement
+multiple forms.
+You can find an example in the file examples/index.php

 ```html
 <form action="/path/to/form2email-basic.php" method="post" enctype="multipart/form-data">
     Name: <input type="text" name="name"><br>